mdy/melody/README.md

 ## Contribution and Improvements

 We encourage you to contribute to Melody!
 The current iteration of Melody is just a preview of what it could be.
-We would like to add the following in the near future:

-- <s>`init` command to initialize a project with a basic `Melody.toml`</s>
-- <s>`lint` command to validate configuration and dependencies</s>
-- <s>`init` should be smarter about creating projects in $GOPATH/src</s>
-- <s>Auto-extract and validate dependencies in `init` and `lint`</s>
-- Skip "Resolving" step for `install` with an existing lockfile.
-- Support for `[test-dependencies]` group in `Melody.toml`
-- Batch GraphQL queries for package info from melodyAPI
-- Better error handling and messaging
-- Clean-up and document public API
-- More tests
+Check [GitHub issues][issues] to see how you can help.

 ### Building from source